teamg4it/g4it/services/documentation/content/3-technical-documentation/4-backend_documentation/2-api_documentation/1-loading/api_digitalService_loading.md

 ---
-title: "1.2- Load equipments in a digital service"
+title: "1.2- Load equipments in a digital service version"
 description: "This use case describes how to load files"
 weight: 40
 mermaid: true